 In the report: ‘Is a Driver Shortage Looming?’
-SfL conclude that:
+SfL concludes that:

 … There do appear to be legitimate concerns within the sector that there may be a shortage of drivers in the coming years.